-Is it somehow disputable that it is good to let the Board and parents know if agreements made to put more money into the paychecks of adults in the district may result in cuts to programs and services to our kids?
+Is it somehow disputable that the District must let the Board and parents know if agreements made – to put more money into the paychecks of adults in the district – may result in cuts to programs and services to our kids?

 Is it too much to ask that our districts put together a plan for fiscal responsibility as a part of their job?

 Are we all happy having this hidden or swept under the rug?

 I’m not, how about you?